-The Private Securities Litigation Reform Act of 1995 (the "Litigation Reform Act") provides some protection to issuers that are subject to the reporting requirements of the Exchange Act, their officers, directors and employees and their underwriters (with respect to information provided by such issuers or derived therefrom) for projections and other forward-looking statements, whether written or oral, that turn out to be inaccurate or materially misleading.
-The Litigation Reform Act creates a two-pronged safe harbor from liability under the Securities Act and the Exchange Act where (i) a forward-looking statement is identified as such and is accompanied by "meaningful cautionary statements identifying important factors that could cause actual results to differ materially from those in the forward-looking statement," or (ii) a plaintiff is unable to prove that the forward-looking statement was made with actual knowledge that it was materially false or misleading.
-Thus, the first prong of the Litigation Reform Act allows issuers and their officers, directors, employees and underwriters to obtain summary judgment in private civil suits based on false projections because the factual question permitted by the standard-setter that is responsible for establishing the GAAP used in such financial statements; and (iii) is included in the annual report prepared by the issuer for use in its home jurisdiction or for distribution to its securityholders.
-SEC, Compliance and Disclosure Interpretations, Non-GAAP Financial Measures, Question 106.01 (Jan.
-11, 2010) (providing guidance on when a measure is expressly permitted).

-&lt;sup>144 Liability for forward-looking statements, like liability for other statements or omissions concerning an issuer, can attach not only in the context of a registered public offering under Sections 11 and 12(a)(2) of the Securities Act, but also in the context of a private placement or secondary market transaction under Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, Section 18 of the Exchange Act and Section 17(a) of the Securities Act.
+The Litigation Reform Act146 provides some protection to issuers that are subject to the reporting requirements of the Exchange Act, their officers, directors and employees and their underwriters (with respect to information provided by such issuers or derived therefrom) for projections and other forward-looking statements, whether written or oral, that turn out to be inaccurate or materially misleading.
+The Litigation Reform Act creates a two-pronged safe harbor from liability under the Securities Act and the Exchange Act147 where: (i) a forwardlooking statement is identified as such and is accompanied by "meaningful cautionary statements identifying important factors that could cause actual results to differ materially from those in the forward-looking statement;" or (ii) a plaintiff is unable to prove that the forward-looking statement was made with actual knowledge that it was materially false or misleading.148 Thus, the first prong of the Litigation Reform Act allows issuers and their officers, directors, employees and underwriters to obtain summary judgment in private civil suits based on false projections because the factual question of whether the projections were made with actual knowledge of their falsity is not determinative of liability.149 The safe harbor, however, does not apply to statements made in the context of an initial public offering, a tender offer or going private transaction or in financial statements or beneficial ownership reports under §13(d) of the Exchange Act.150 the Securities Act, but also in the context of a private placement or secondary market transaction under Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, Section 18 of the Exchange Act and Section 17(a) of the Securities Act.

-&lt;sup>145 Pub.
+146 Pub.
 L. No. 104-67, 109 Stat.
 749 (1995).

-&lt;sup>146 The safe harbor does not protect against actions alleging fraud under state law, although in some jurisdictions similar results may be obtained under the "bespeaks caution" doctrine developed by the federal courts and adopted by some state courts.
+147 The safe harbor does not protect against actions alleging fraud under state law, although in some jurisdictions similar results may be obtained under the "bespeaks caution" doctrine developed by the federal courts and adopted by some state courts.
 This doctrine shields defendants from liability based on projections and other "soft" or forward-looking statements if accompanied by meaningful disclaimers or disclosures of risk; the doctrine generally does not shield those who make statements with knowledge of their falsity.
 The safe harbor is also limited in that it applies only to private civil suits and does not protect against civil or criminal enforcement actions brought by the SEC or the Department of Justice.
 The passage of the Securities Litigation Uniform Standards Act of 1998 (Pub.
 L. No. 105-353, 112 Stat.
 3227 (1998)) mitigates the risk of securities fraud actions in state court by requiring most class action securities fraud suits based on state law to be brought in federal court under federal law.

-&lt;sup>147 Section 102(c)(1) of the Litigation Reform Act.
+148 Section 102(c)(1) of the Litigation Reform Act.
 In order to qualify cautionary statements as "meaningful," issuers should disclose any assumptions on which the projections are based and make the statements specific, prominent, easy to find and specifically tailored to the issuer's business-general boilerplate warnings applicable to any company or industry will not suffice.